project-lux/documentation/README.md

-# documentation
+# LUX Modeling Documentation
-A repo for LUX modeling and mapping documentation.
+A repo for LUX modeling documentation.